mulr/bamazon-cli/README.md

 ### Manager Portal
 Visiting the store as a **manager** grants you additional control.
-Along with basic access to viewing inventory and low inventory items, the manager has the ability to add to inventory:
+Along with basic access to viewing inventory and low inventory items, the manager has the ability to add to inventory.
+Access the manager portal with command: *node bamazonManager.js*:

 ![Image of Low Inventory](https://github.com/drmulr/bamazon-cli/blob/master/assets/images/mgrAddInvShot.png)